Premier Education

 What about vitamin D?

 We hear about the benefits of getting vitamin D, a source of which is the sun.
-However, spending time in the sun without sunscreen can cause sunburn and may contribute to the development of skin cancer.
+However, spending time in the sun without sunscreen can cause sunburn and may contribute to skin cancer developing.

 There are other sources of vitamin D such as nutritious foods like salmon, yoghurt, cereal and eggs.
 Eat a balanced, healthy diet full of these vitamin D-rich foods or, alternatively, take a supplement.